-ST. LOUIS (KMOX) – Questions have been swirling around what will happen the Affordable Care Act once President-elect Trump takes office.
+ST. LOUIS (KMOX) – Questions have been swirling about what will happen to the Affordable Care Act once President-elect Donald Trump takes office.

-Dr. Samer Cababbe says besides the good points such as; no pre-existing condition exclusions, and insuring young adults until 26 on parents healthcare, there are few benefits.
+Dr. Samer Cababbe says besides points such as no pre-existing condition exclusions and insuring young adults until 26 on parents’ healthcare plans, there are few benefits to Obamacare.

 “The downside to the Affordable Care Act is that it is not affordable.
 We know that there’s an extremely narrow network, very few providers except it,” Cababbe says.
 “The deductibles are extremely high.”

-He adds that St. Louis is down to only one carrier who excepts it.
+And St. Louis is down to only one carrier that accepts it, he says.

-Missouri Hospital Association spokesman Dave Dillon hopes that if the plan was replaced, the new portion would address some of the coverage issues – especially in a state like Missouri.
+Missouri Hospital Association spokesman Dave Dillon hopes that if the plan is replaced, the new portion would address some of the coverage issues – especially in a state like Missouri.

-Health and Human Services says so far nearly 250,000 Missourians have signed up Marketplace coverage this year.
+Health and Human Services says so far, nearly 250,000 Missourians have signed up for Marketplace coverage this year.